Skip to Content

 But why?

 Scientists found that dogs can recognize emotions in humans.
-In this study, investigators demonstrated that dogs differentiate between human positive and negative emotions.
+In this study, investigators demonstrated that dogs differentiate between positive and negative human emotions.

 Stay relaxed and composed, and once you have puppy-proofed the area where you plan to leave your dog, follow my top tips: